ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 anotherFunction()
 print("file i: "..i.."(9)")
 ```
 You can run this code to see that the values in parentheses are, in fact, the values of `i` at that particular point.
-I'll go through the code, and explain anything interesting.
+I'll go through the code, and explain why `i` takes on these values.
 ```lua
 local i = 7
 print("file i: "..i.."(7)")